1914 French mobilization: Historiography

 In the early 1960s, Jean-Jacques Becker made the study of public opinion at the time of the French entry into the war the subject of his thesis, supervised by Renouvin.
 Since Becker doubted the consensus, he set out to find sources that would show the state of public opinion in 1914, and found Petit-Dutaillis's compilation in the library and archive center La contemporaine.
 Using schoolteachers' reports, cross-referenced with other sources (press, prefectoral records, etc.), he challenged the myth of "la fleur au fusil."
 He remained convinced, however, that the French massively embraced the war as a national cause.
 While Jean-Jacques Becker's thesis is undisputed for the start of the war, other historians such as Jules Maurin and Philippe Boulanger note that, after the first three months, voluntary enlistments abandoned their patriotic character in favor of a survival strategy.
-Indeed, being called up early enabled volunteers to choose their brach of assignment.
+Indeed, being called up early enabled volunteers to choose their branch of assignment.
 Volunteers were more likely to choose the artillery or navy, reputed to be less deadly than the infantry.
 This observation therefore undermines the idea that the French always consented to war.

 Historian Nicolas Mariot refutes the idea that the war was the "melting pot of a class union, social inequalities of French society in the 1900s persisted under the uniform" by studying the letters and diaries of intellectuals such as Apollinaire and the philosopher Alain, who were either ordinary soldiers or low-ranking soldiers at the front.
 These intellectuals regretted that their comrades-in-arms from the common people (peasants, craftsmen or workers) did not share their ideals, many of them patriotic.
 Feeling socially isolated despite an overcrowding that disturbed them, they had little patience for popular swearing or drinking parties.
 The common soldier looked on them with more suspicion than to the officer, who is often a man designated by rank.